nervosnetwork/rfcs/rfcs/0000-omnilock/0000-omnilock.md

 Once the processing above is successfully done and the auth to be used is confirmed, the flag in the designated auth will be checked for the succeeding operations:

-* When the auth flag is 0x0, a signature must be present in OmniLockWitnessLock.
+* When the auth flag is 0x0, a signature must be present in `OmniLockWitnessLock`.
 We will use the signature for secp256k1 recoverable signature verification.
 The recovered public key hash using the blake160 algorithm must match the current auth content.